 Capacity Based Commitment

-While a team’s historical Story Point velocity allows for a sanity check (as well as a forecast of how long parts of the backlog will likely take to deliver,) I recommend that teams approach their sprint planning using capacity-based commitment – which requires estimating hours of effort.
+While a team’s historical Story Point velocity allows for a sanity check (as well as a forecast of how long parts of the backlog will likely take to deliver,) I recommend that shu-level teams approach their sprint planning using capacity-based commitment – which requires estimating hours of effort.

 Here’s how it works: